WoltLab/docs.woltlab.com/docs/package_package-xml.md

 The attribute `version` must be a valid version number as described in the [\<version\>](#version) section.
 In the example above it will be impossible to install this package in WoltLab Suite Core 3.1.0 Alpha 1 or higher.

 ### `<compatibility>`
-{% include callout.html content="Available since WoltLab Suite 3.1" type="info" %}
+!!! info "Available since WoltLab Suite 3.1"
-{% include callout.html content="With the release of WoltLab Suite 5.2 the API versions were abolished.
-Instead of using API versions packages should exclude version `6.0.0 Alpha 1` of `com.woltlab.wcf` going forward." type="warning" %}
+!!! warning "With the release of WoltLab Suite 5.2 the API versions were abolished.
+Instead of using API versions packages should exclude version `6.0.0 Alpha 1` of `com.woltlab.wcf` going forward."

 WoltLab Suite 3.1 introduced a new versioning system that focused around the API compatibility and is intended to replace the `<excludedpackage>` instruction for the Core for most plugins.